HMaker/python-cdp/README.md

 a method of that class.

-Each method is a generator function with a single yield which is a Python dict, on the CDP wire format, containing the message that should be sent to the browser:
+Each method is a generator function with a single yield which is a Python dict, on the CDP wire format, containing the message that should be sent to the browser, on resumption the generator receives the message from browser:
 ```python
 import cdp